aarzubharti21/employee-analytics-dashboard-looker-studio/README.md

 ## Dashboard Features
 The dashboard includes several interactive reporting capabilities.

-1. Interactive Filters
-Users can filter reports by:
+1.Interactive Filters- Users can filter reports by:
-Date Range
+-Date Range
-Department
+-Department
-Employee Age
+-Employee Age

 All visualizations update dynamically based on the selected filters.